slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Exception Handling
 All scenarios where an exception is expected, the exception must be explicitly handled.
 This means:
 	 - the error should be logged and necessary actions must be taken
-	 - empty catch statements must not be encountered in any repository.
+	 - empty catch statements must not be encountered in any repository
+	 - where necessary, custom exception classes must be utilized

 - Declarative Programming
 Declarive programming is essential to avoid introducing bugs that can be avoided.
-It is therefore to use constructs such as lamdas and streams.
+It is therefore encouraged to use constructs such as lambdas and streams.
 These must also only be used where necessary

 - Libraries
 Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated